-Thursday evening we visit the quirky and cramped Blue Raddle in Dorchester.
+Thursday evening, we visit the quirky and cramped Blue Raddle in Dorchester.
 Very atmospheric and seems as if it hasn’t changed since Queen Victoria was on the throne.

-Friday’s walk is between Childe Okeford and Stourpaine, ending at the White Horse in Stourpaine.
+Friday’s walk was to be between Childe Okeford and Stourpaine, ending at the White Horse in Stourpaine but we opted to visit the National Trust’s Kingston Lacy instead.